daddel80/notepadpp-multireplace/README.md

 - **Wrap Around** — If active, the search continues from the beginning of the document after reaching the end.
 - **Replace matches** — Applies to all **Replace All** actions (current document, open documents, and in files).
 Allows you to specify exactly which occurrences of a match to replace.
 Accepts single numbers, commas, or ranges (e.g., `1,3,5-7`).
 - **Bookmark matched lines** — A small checkbox to the left of the **Mark Matches** button.
 When ticked, every match line additionally receives a Notepad++ bookmark, so the matches can be navigated with F2 / Shift+F2.

+### Filling the Find Field from Selection
+Highlight text in the editor, then bring it into the **Find what** field in one step:

+- **Ctrl+Shift+H** — Global hotkey.
+Copies the current Scintilla selection into the **Find what** field regardless of which window has focus, without opening or focusing MultiReplace.
+- **On panel activation** — When the panel becomes visible (opened from the menu, or after being hidden), the current selection is also copied into **Find what**.

+Both behaviors require **Fill Find field with selected text on activation** to be enabled in [Settings > Search and Replace](#1-search-and-replace).
+When **Auto-escape special characters for active search mode** is enabled in the same group, the picked-up text is escaped to match literally in the active mode — useful when picking up code fragments while **Regex** or **Extended** mode is active.

 ## Search Scopes and Targets
 This section describes **where** to search (Scopes) and **in which files** (Targets).